yiggzzz/VBA-Challenge/README.md

 ## Analysis and Challenges

-The biggest challenge was debugging syntax errors or array errors, remembering my syntax, and diagnosing the problem with the code when running into errors.
+The biggest challenge was debugging syntax errors or array errors, remembering my syntax, and diagnosing the problem within the code when running into errors.

 ## Results